Early Life and Schooling.

 - Created Capuchin-run soup kitchens.

-December 19th, 1853 would see him rise to the ran of Cardinal.
-Due to rampant earthquakes and flooding, “Archbishop Pecci” donated all of the festivities from his ceremony to the victims.
 This also served as the moment that public interest between the Papal States and Italian nationalism spiked, seeking to demolish the Papal States in favor of a united Italy.
 Pecci was loyal to the church and reasonably protested against the Italians.
 When the Italian state overtook Catholic schools, Pecci responded by added secular topics to the curriculum and opening seminaries to non-theologians.

 Highlights of Pope Leo XIII Papacy

 When Pecci was elected to be pope by the College of Cardinals, he took the name of Pope Leo XIII.
 His papacy was most notable for the tireless efforts Leo made to bridge the gap between the thinking of the modern world and the Catholic Church.
 This included his reassertion that religion and science could exist in harmony.
-Pope Leo XIII insisted on churchmen studying Thomas Aquinas and also decided to make the Vatican’s Secret Archives available to qualified researchers.
-Leo also re-founded the Vatican’s Observatory as part of his devoted efforts to bring Catholic Church thinking into the 20th century.

 Among his other notable achievements, Pope Leo XIII maintained foreign relations with countries including Russia, Germany, France, Italy, the United States, Great Britain, and Brazil and positively engaged the long-estranged Eastern Orthodox Churches in a number of their core countries.
 Perhaps most importantly, Pope Leo XIII restored stability to a church that had been rocked by the chaotic years under his predecessor Pope Pius IX.